When the World Feels Like Too Much: A Practice to Ground Then Act

-It's the day after another trauma.
-You’ve been watching the news and scrolling through your phone.
-Reading posts about victims, fear, guns, hurricanes, motives.
-You keep scrolling – you want answers, of course – and yet, your body asks for something softer.
+You’ve been watching the news and scrolling.
+Reading posts about violent discrimination, fear, guns, hate.
+You keep scrolling — you want answers and action and justice — and yet, your body also asks for something softer before it can act.

 For the next three minutes, let’s listen to your body.